vamsee47/NewYork_Airbnb_Data/README.md

 * Reducer output:

-Total number of reviews = 1138005 summ of all the reviews
+Total number of reviews = 1138005 sum of all the reviews

 * Language being used: